LucianoAdonis/lucianoadonis.github.io/pages/ds-interviews-chapter-2.md

 ## Communication

-Clear Communication is Crucial whether in interviews or building relationships with clients, the ability to explain your ideas is not just a must but a significant factor in your professional success.
+Clear Communication Matters — whether in interviews or building relationships with clients, explaining your ideas well drives your career.
 Preparation is your Estus Flask—it will keep you going.
 While there will come a time when you'll breeze through interviews, preparation is key until then.

 With this in mind, at least you won’t stumble right out of the fog gate, giving off the wrong impression.